Security Settings

 Note:

-The current security settings are only valid for the HTTP interface.
+The security configurations described below are currently applicable only to the HTTP interface.

 Example: